-Impact on the local hospital is critical.
+Impact on the local and regional hospitals is critical.
+Hospitals are at full capacity and departments are on divert, especially critical care.
 The state has declared Crisis Standards of Care for all of Idaho.

 Twin Falls County's average new case rate is in the critical risk tier.
 Local schools are still reporting dozens of cases among students.
 The Delta variant has been confirmed in this county and the case surge has impacted investigation efforts.
-SCPHD is investigating outbreaks in 8 local long-term care facilities.
+SCPHD is investigating outbreaks in 12 local long-term care facilities.